TallKite/linnstrument-firmware/README.md

   PITCH/X FIXES: Selecting "X" or "X+Z" allows unquantized glides.
 Furthermore, you can trill on a single note by using a pad on another row that plays the same note.
 Finally, when the latest-played pad is released, the most recent bend for the new latest-played pad is sent, so you can trill while gliding.

-  MAXIMIZE LOUDNESS/Z: By necessity, a pad's Z data must start and end with a zero value.
+  MAXIMIZE LOUDNESS/Z: The LinnStrument's default behavior is to send Z data from the latest note only.
+By necessity, a pad's Z data must start and end with a zero value.
 Thus holding one pad and playing a 2nd pad causes an abrupt jump in loudness to 0, and releasing that pad causes an abrupt jump from 0 to the Z-value of the 1st pad.
 Selecting "Z" or "X+Z" maximizes the Z data via a "soft takeover" as opposed to a "hard takeover".
 Z data is sent only from whichever pad is currently being pressed the hardest.

   *Details: Set your LinnStrument to OneChannel or ChannelPerRow and set Mono Mode to X+Z. Don't use poly pressure for TIMBRE/Y or LOUDNESS/Z. Set your synth to mono and to either retrigger or single-trigger.
 Don't use MPE.
-Set the non-MPE bend range to match the LinnStrument.
-Set the note priority to latest.
+Set the non-MPE bend range to match the LinnStrument. (add pic of Surge XT's non-MPE bend range) Set the note priority to latest.
 If you never play non-MPE synths polyphonically, you can leave mono mode permanently set to X+Z.*

   *Thanks to KVR forum member teknico for the maximize-Z code!
 See https://www.kvraudio.com/forum/viewtopic.php?t=591770.*

 HAMMER-ONS AND PULL-OFFS

-Just like a guitar, except you can hammer-on to either the right or the left, or both.
+Just like a guitar, except you can hammer-on to either the right or the left, or both (highest, lowest or latest priority).
 Hammer-ons happen with any nearby pad on the same row.
 Works well with Mono Mode Z-maximizing.
 Accessed through the microLinn menu.

   *Details: Set the hammer-on zone to perhaps 2 semitones.
 Play two notes 1 or 2 pads apart on the same row.
 The later note will mute the earlier note.
 When you release it, a pull-off retriggers (unmutes) the earlier note, using the later note's note-off velocity.
 So lift your finger off quickly for a loud pull-off, slowly for a soft one.*